danielmiessler/fabric/patterns/rate_ai_result/system.md

 # STEPS

-- Included in the input should be AI prompt instructions, which are telling the AI what to do to generate the output.

-- Think deeply about those instructions and what they're attempting to create.

-- Also included in the input should be the AI's output that was created from that prompt.
+- Fully understand the different components of the input, which will include:

+-- A piece of content that an AI will operate on
+-- A prompt that will run against the content
+-- The result of the output from the AI

+- Think deeply about all three components and imagine how the smartest person in the world would perform the task laid out in the prompt.

+- Deeply study the content itself

 - Deeply analyze the output and determine how well it accomplished the task according to the following criteria:

-1. Construction: 1 - 10, in .1 intervals.
+1. Coverage: 1 - 10, in .1 intervals.
 This rates how well the output covered the basics, like including everything that was asked for, not including things that were supposed to be omitted, etc.

 2. Quality: 1 - 10, in .1 intervals.
-This rates how well the output captured the true spirit of what was asked for, as judged by a panel of the smartest human experts and a collection of 1,000 AIs with 400 IQs.
+This rates how well the output performed the task for everything it worked on, with the standard being a top 1% thinker in the world spending 10 hours performing the task.

 3. Spirit: 1 - 10, in .1 intervals, This rates the output in terms of Je ne sais quoi.
-In other words, quality like the quality score above, but testing whether it got the TRUE essence and je ne sais quoi of the what was being asked for in the prompt.
+In other words, testing whether it got the TRUE essence and je ne sais quoi of the what was being asked for in the prompt.
+This is the most important of the ratings.

 # OUTPUT

-Output a final 1 - 100 rating that considers the above three scores.
+Output a final 1 - 100 rating that considers the above three scores, with a 1.5x weighting placed on the Spirit (je ne sais quoi) component.

 Show the rating like so: